 Objective 5.1.
-Work to eradicate or manage EWM/HWM in a way that no more than 20% of McDill Pond is infested.
+Work to control or suppress EWM/HWM in a way that no more than 20% of McDill Pond is infested.
+Note: 20% of McDill Pond is roughly 49 acres.

-Actions Lead person/group Start/end dates Resources Continue efforts to eradicate EWM/HWM in McDill Pond.
-Annually review MILPRD Annually in fall WDNR Water Resource Specialist surveys, management options, and meet with professionals to choose the Consultant appropriate EWM/HWM management strategies for the upcoming year.
-Golden Sands RC&D Conduct a survey of EWM/HWM before and after chemical treatments MILPRD P.I.
+Actions Lead person/group Start/end dates Resources Continue efforts to control or suppress EWM/HWM in McDill Pond.
+MILPRD Annually in fall WDNR Water Resource Specialist Annually review surveys, management options, and meet with professionals Consultant to choose the Golden Sands RC&D appropriate EWM/HWM management strategies for the upcoming year.
+Conduct a survey of EWM/HWM before and after chemical treatments MILPRD P.I.
 Survey: WDNR Water Resource Specialist greater than 10 acres to obtain a permit for chemical treatment, evaluate Annual for Consultant treatment success, and inform future decisions.
 If large scale chemical chemical treatment Golden Sands RC&D treatments are not being used, use visual surveys in years between point- intercept (P.I.) surveys to monitor the extent of EWM/HWM.
-Review Visual: Annually survey information and adjust strategies for the upcoming year. when PI isn't done If a chemical treatment is conducted, follow up with a plan to continue to MILPRD If chemical Golden Sands RC&D manage EWM/HWM (hand-pulling). treatment done WDNR Lakes Specialist Continue targeted treatments with ProcellaCOR to eradicate EWM MILPRD As needed Inform lake residents/users prior to chemical treatment.
+Review Visual: Annually survey information and adjust strategies for the upcoming year. when PI isn't done If a chemical treatment is conducted, follow up with a plan to continue to MILPRD If chemical Golden Sands RC&D manage EWM/HWM (hand-pulling). treatment done WDNR Lakes Specialist Continue targeted treatments with ProcellaCOR to control or suppress EWM MILPRD As needed Inform lake residents/users prior to chemical treatment.
 MILPRD As needed Permit guidance Consultant Consider the use of milfoil weevils as a control method for EWM/HWM in MILPRD As needed Golden Sands RC&D bays where chemicals are not used and healthy shorelands are present.

 Review Water Quality and Land Use goals, actions and objectives to MILPRD 2016 Portage Co.
+Land Conservation

-Land Conservation encourage and implement practices to reduce nutrient loading within the County Board Supervisors watershed.
-NRCS WDNR Lake Protection grants WI DATCP
+encourage and implement practices to reduce nutrient loading within the County Board Supervisors

+watershed.
+NRCS

+WDNR Lake Protection grants

+WI DATCP